Farah-H/Plane-Project/README.md

 - ?If we use a setter for any of the class attributes, it should change that attribute for that instance
 - If we call the ```connection method``` does it successfully create a connection with the database
 ## Passenger class tests
+- When initialised, are the passengers information for their Passport, Visa, and Ticket Number assigned correctly?
 - If we call the ```set_personal_info()``` method, are the attributes set accordingly
     - Does this method handle invalid inputs e.g. having a date of birth in the future
     - Can it cope with inputting information in different formats i.e. having dob be 01/01/1956 but also 01-01-1956